 Brendan Dolan-Gavitt's Research Home Page

-I am currently an Assistant Professor in the Computer Science and Engineering Department at the NYU Tandon School of Engineering.
-My research interests include program analysis, virtualization security, memory forensics, and embedded and cyber-physical systems.
+I am currently an Associate Professor in the Computer Science and Engineering Department at the NYU Tandon School of Engineering.
+My research interests include systems and software security, machine learning, and embedded and cyber-physical systems.
 Currently, my research focuses on developing techniques to ease or automate the understanding of large, real-world software systems in order to develop novel defenses against attacks, typically by subjecting them to static and dynamic analyses that reveal hidden and undocumented assumptions about their design and behavior.

 I received my PhD from Georgia Tech in August 2014, and my B.A. in Mathematics and Computer Science from Wesleyan University in 2006.
 I also spent two years working as an information security analyst and researcher for the MITRE Corporation.

 If you need to get in touch privately, you can find my PGP key on KeyBase.